01 of 09

 Enjoy the Mexican Food

 Don't expect the food or service in Rocky Point to be the same as in the United States.
 Tacos aren't the same, beans aren't the same, desserts aren't the same.
-I think they are often better!
 It's all a matter of expectations.
 Be a little adventurous and open-minded—the food is wonderful.
 Those of you that don't like your food spicy, don't worry.
-Everywhere I went the food was mild.
+The food is pretty mild.
 Those of us who like it hot will use salsas and hot sauces to add an appropriate burn.

 As for service, remember you are in Mexico when you are in Rocky Point and you are on vacation.
 Everything moves a bit slower in Mexico.
 Typically, a server won't bring you a check unless you ask for it because they don't want you to think they are rushing you.
 Relax.

 Tip: You decide if the water is safe to drink or not.
-In the better hotels, condos, and restaurants I'm sure it is fine.
-We had no trouble with our mango daiquiris at our resort.
-We drink bottled water anyway, so we... didn't take a chance at restaurants.
 Order beer or wine, and you won't have to decide about the ice.Continue to 8 of 9 below.

 08 of 09

 Sandy Beach is a public beach that has soft white sand.
-It's why most of us go to Rocky Point.
+It's why most people go to Rocky Point.
 Even though it isn't the ocean, it serves the purpose!

 You will come across vendors on Sandy Beach who will want to sell you beach junk, like jewelry and hats, or offer you services like boat rides or braiding your hair.
 If you don't want to be bothered, you are in the wrong place.
 Just give the vendor a firm "no thanks" and don't make eye contact.
 You'll be left alone until the next vendor approaches.